What are the day-to-day operations of this route?

 What else should I know?

 Mission Foods continues to be aggressive promoting growth and adding new product lines.
 Plenty of growth opportunity with high volume stores, and a high commission payout!
-Priced to sell at $219,000!
+Mission recently increased prices which will increase income.
+Priced to sell at $215,000!
 Contact Us About This Route Here!